Independent & Family Owned

 Roundworms

-Roundworms are the most common intestinal parasites found in dogs.
+Roundworms are the most common intestinal parasites found in pets.
 They are sometimes seen in the stool and look like spaghetti.
-Typical symptoms include pot-bellied appearance, weight loss, and diarrhea.
+Typical symptoms include a pot-bellied appearance, weight loss, and diarrhea.
 Young pets usually get roundworms from their mothers.
-Adult pets get the worms from eggs in the soil, from feces, and from infected wildlife.
-People (especially children) swallowing soil containing roundworm eggs may develop very serious disease.
+Adult pets get the worms from eggs in the soil, feces, and infected wildlife.
+People (especially children) swallowing soil containing roundworm eggs may develop very serious diseases.
 Monthly heartworm pills are very important in controlling roundworms.

 Hookworms

-Hookworms are also common in dogs, causing anemia, weakness, and bloody diarrhea.
+Hookworms can cause anemia, weakness, and bloody diarrhea.
 Infection occurs from swallowing contaminated soil or fecal matter, from immature hookworms burrowing into the skin, or from nursing from an infected mother.
 Human infection may occur when the larvae (a microscopic immature stage) in contaminated soil penetrate the skin, causing an extremely irritating rash.
 Hookworms cannot be seen in the feces.
 Monthly heartworm pills are very important in controlling hookworms.

 Whipworms